-In the following session, Dr Donald Wilhite, Professor at the University of Nebraska and founder of the National Drought Mitigation Center in Lincoln, Nebraska, USA, presented a keynote on 'Managing drought risk in a changing climate: the role of national drought policy'.
+In the following session, Dr Donald Wilhite, Professor at the University of Nebraska and founder of the National Drought Mitigation Center in Lincoln, USA, presented a keynote on 'Managing drought risk in a changing climate: the role of national drought policy'.
 A step-by-step process towards developing national drought management policies was presented.
-Participants were exposed to the biodiversity aspect of drought and the impact of drought on ecosystem services.
-The rest of the session was dedicated to presentations and discussions of country reports prepared by the participants ahead of the workshop, shown in photos below.
+Participants were then exposed to the biodiversity aspect of drought management and the impact of drought on ecosystem services.
+The rest of the session was dedicated to presentations and discussions of country reports by the participants of the workshop.
 The country reports mainly assessed the state of the national drought management practices of the respective countries.
-Preparing the country reports in advance provided participants from the same countries an opportunity to work together ahead of the workshop, creating a network among different ministries and sectors.
+Preparing the country reports in advance provided participants from the same countries an opportunity to work together ahead of the workshop, creating a network among the different ministries in the countries.

-The sessions that followed focused on a set of key elements of national drought policy which fall under the following three key areas: (i) Drought Monitoring and Early Warning Systems; (ii) Vulnerability Assessment and Impacts and (iii) Mitigation and Response.
+The sessions that followed focused on a set of key pillars of national drought management policy which fall under the following three essential areas: (i) Drought Monitoring and Early Warning Systems; (ii) Vulnerability Assessment and Drought Impacts and (iii) Mitigation and Response.
 As situations vary significantly from country to country, no prescriptive or stringent set of elements of a national drought policy was defined, but participants were exposed to a suite of strategies guiding the drought policy development in each country's individual and specific situation.
 The workshop's thematic presentations were streamlined to follow the above-mentioned three key areas.
 Each thematic presentation was followed by extended round table discussions in breakout groups.

-The UN-Water entities engaged in this initiative were represented by Dr Mohamed Bazza (Senior Officer, FAO); Dr Robert Stefanski (Chief of Agricultural Meteorology Division in the Climate and Water Department, WMO), Dr David Coates (Environmental Affairs Officer, CBD), Dr Simone Schiele (Junior Professional Officer, CBD), Mr Boubacar Cisse (Programme Officer, Regional Coordination Unit for Africa, UNCCD) and Dr Daniel Tsegai (Programme Officer, UNW-DPC).
+The UN-Water entities engaged in this initiative were represented by Dr Mohamed Bazza (Senior Officer, FAO); Dr Robert Stefanski (Chief of Agricultural Meteorology Division, Climate and Water Department, WMO), Dr David Coates (Environmental Affairs Officer, CBD), Mr Boubacar Cisse (Programme Officer, Regional Coordination Unit for Africa, UNCCD) and Dr Daniel Tsegai (Programme Officer, UNW-DPC).